-Volunteer Travel Eritrea Group Trips organized by Go Volunteer Africa will take you on a discovery journey of a small country in the horn of Africa, bordering Ethiopia, Sudan and Djibouti and the red sea.
+Volunteer trips to Eritrea and group tours organized by Go Volunteer Africa will take you on a discovery journey of a small country in the horn of Africa, bordering Ethiopia, Sudan and Djibouti and the red sea.
 It is unique place to visit with desert, sea and beaches, large towns, old architectural beauty, scenic landscape and most of all for its people that smile all the way!

-Volunteer travel Eritrea group trips lets you discover the Italian legacy, with Asmara’s colonial architecture, a steam train and cappuccinos – set against an exotic backdrop of African highlands, the Filfil rainforest, blinding desert and the Arabic port of Massawa.
+Volunteer trips to Eritrea and group tours lets you discover the Italian legacy, with Asmara’s colonial architecture, a steam train and cappuccinos – set against an exotic backdrop of African highlands, the Filfil rainforest, blinding desert and the Arabic port of Massawa.

 - Discover camel markets, ruins of the 2,000-year-old Axumite civilisation and orange and coffee groves